asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/01-chapter-one.md

 Morrison pulled over another folder.
 "White male, fifties, five-eleven, medium build.
 Dark coat, wool or similar.
 Walked with a pronounced limp, used a cane.
 Spoke with an East Coast accent—the Starbucks barista said it sounded like Boston or New York.
 Claimed to be relocating from Northern California."

 She spread out security camera stills from the mall.
 "This is him arriving at eleven-twenty AM.
 See how he keeps his face angled away from cameras?
 That's not accidental.
 He knows where the cameras are."
->IDEA: If he's not local how is he familiar with the camera locations at the mall.
-Maybe cased it ahead of time.
-View footage from say, three days prior to murder?

 Brandon studied the images.
 Steven's body language was relaxed, unhurried.
 The cane looked real enough—dark wood, silver handle, the kind of thing someone would actually use.
 But something about his posture suggested the limp might be exaggerated.

+"If he's not local, how does he know the camera positions?"
+Brandon asked.

+Morrison nodded.
+"Good question.
+We think he cased the mall ahead of time.
+We've requested footage from the days leading up to the murder—specifically when he would have purchased the burner phone.
+Haven't gotten to it yet, but it's on the list."
+>NITPICK: It's been three weeks and they haven't gotten this footage yet?
+I think a better approach is to have the idea that he cased the mall ahead of time be Ellis and Gray's idea rather than something the locals already thought of.
+Probably make it Ellis's idea.
+It seems like his type of investigative instinct.
+Also, why would they be looking at the mall "specifically when he would have purchased the burner phone" if it was bought at a Walmart in Council Bluffs?

 "The phone number he gave Palmer?"
 Matt asked.